Metal vs. Plastic Belts

 Advantage: Metal

-The more open metal belts (rod type) are easier to clean than the most open plastic belts due to their construction.
+Due to their construction, the more open metal belts (rod type) are easier to clean than the most open plastic belts.

 Product Release: